Franklin University’s Plan to Effectively Combat Copyright Infringement

 Franklin University actively blocks Peer-to-peer file sharing between the Internet and the campus network using features in its web filter content.
 Further, the University detects and blocks Peer-to-peer communications using sensors on its network.

-Franklin University requires all new undergraduate students to attend a Professional Foundations course (PF321) and all graduate students to attend an Effectively Communicating and Collaborating couse (GRAD 703) upon enrollment.
+Franklin University requires all new undergraduate students to attend a Professional Foundations course (PF321) and all graduate students to attend an Effectively Communicating and Collaborating course (GRAD 703) upon enrollment.
 These courses cover a student’s responsibility to honor the copyrights associated with material they acquire and use.

 Students who have been found in violation of copyrights by University faculty or staff have their cases reviewed in an expeditious manner in accordance with Franklin University’s Procedures for Student Misconduct Complaints (see the Student Code of Conduct).